hm-lang/core/proposals/README.md

 # standard container classes (and helpers)

-Brackets are used to create containers, e.g., `Y: "Y-Naught", Z: 10, [X: 3, (Y): 4, Z]` to create a store with keys "X", the value of `Y` ("Y-Naught"), and "Z", with corresponding values 3, 4, and the value of `Z` (10).
-Thus any bracketed values, as long as they are named, e.g., `A: 1, B: 2, C: 3, [A, B, C]`, can be converted into a store.
+Brackets are used to create containers, e.g., `Y: "Y-Naught", Z: 10, [X: 3, (Y): 4, Z]` to create a lot with keys "X", the value of `Y` ("Y-Naught"), and "Z", with corresponding values 3, 4, and the value of `Z` (10).
+Thus any bracketed values, as long as they are named, e.g., `A: 1, B: 2, C: 3, [A, B, C]`, can be converted into a lot.
 Because containers are by default insertion-ordered, they can implicitly be converted into an array depending on the type of the receiving variable.
+This "conversion" happens only conceptually; constructing an array does construct a `lot` first and then convert.

 ```
 # TODO: should this be `container uh` instead of `Container uh`?